programjames/hssp-spring-numerical-methods/README.md

 pip install -r requirements.txt
 ```

-To view a file run `jupyter notebook` and open the corresponding file.
+To view a `.ipynb` file run `jupyter notebook` and open the corresponding file.